Computable analysis on the space of marked groups: Differences between Borel and effective Borel hierarchies

 \subsection{Isolated Groups}

 It does not seem possible to prove that a word problem algorithm belongs to an isolated group (even with a partial algorithm).
 From this, we conjecture that the set of isolated groups, while open, is not $\Lambda_{WP}$-semi-decidable.
-However, we are unable to prove this undecidability result, which would require some techniques entirely independent of Markov's Lemma. \begin{conjecture} The set of isolated group is not $\Lambda_{WP}$-semi-decidable. \end{conjecture}
+The same conjecture goes for finitely presented simple groups, which form a subset of the set of isolated groups. \begin{conjecture} The sets of isolated group and of finitely presented simple groups are not $\Lambda_{WP}$-semi-decidable. \end{conjecture}

 Remark that the impossibility of partially recognizing isolated groups is also an open problem for groups described by finite presentations. \begin{conjecture} The set of isolated group is not $\Lambda_{FP}$-semi-decidable. \end{conjecture}